eric-blake/High-States-Quiz/README.md

  * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/ "Font Awesome").
  * The code to make the CSS flexbox was taken from [CSS-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/ "CSS-tricks" ).
  * The code to make the CSS Grid was taken from [CSS-tricks.com](https://css-tricks.com/snippets/css/complete-guide-grid/ "CSS-tricks").
- * Instructions throughout project was taken from [Code Institute](https://codeinstitute.net/ie/ "Code Institute") Tutorials and Love Running project.
+ * Instructions throughout project was taken from [Code Institute](https://codeinstitute.net/ie/ "Code Institute") Tutorials and Love Maths project.
- * Description of walled garden in Attractions sections from [Wikipedia ](https://en.wikipedia.org/wiki/Walled_garden "Wikipedia").
- * The wireframe was created using [Mockflow ](https://mockflow.com/ "Mockflow").
+ * The wireframe was created using [Mockflow](https://mockflow.com/ "Mockflow").
- * The Favicon was taken from..........
+ * The Favicon was taken from [Icons8](https://icons8.com/ "Icons8").
- * Get Question and show questions and answers concept from Youtube tutorial[] (https://www.youtube.com/watch?v=riDzcEQbX6k "Youtube" )
+ * Get Question and show questions and answers concept from Youtube tutorial[Youtube](https://www.youtube.com/watch?v=riDzcEQbX6k "Youtube")
- * Countdown timer concept from (https://www.youtube.com/watch?v=GhePFBkdNYk)
+ * Countdown timer concept from Youtube tutorial [Youtube](https://www.youtube.com/watch?v=GhePFBkdNYk  "Youtube")

 ## Acknowledgements
 *  Mitko Bachvarov.
 My mentor who provided me with constructive feedback throughout this project